Skip to content

 SHARE VIA:

 Asthma deaths are still a problem worldwide and continue to occur in patients across the spectrum of disease severity, including those with mild asthma.
 Asthma management guidelines provided by international respiratory societies e.g. GINA (Global Initiative for Asthma) provide recommendations for appropriate treatment based on an assessment of asthma severity and frequency of symptoms.
-These guidelines use a stepwise system from step 1 to 5.
+These guidelines use a stepwise system from steps 1 to 5.

-Step 1 involves the use of a reliever medication only and is indicated for patients who require their reliever therapy twice a month or less.
-At the initial diagnosis of asthma, this step also advises consideration of low dose ICS with close follow up over 4-6 weeks.
-Step 2 treatment requires regular preventer therapy with low dose regular inhaled corticosteroids (ICS) to treat airway inflammation plus as-needed short-acting beta-agonist (SABA) therapy to relieve acute airway constriction.
-However, adherence to daily inhaled therapy can be problematic for many patients with mild asthma leading to many patients relying on as needed SABA therapy only.
-Up to 70% of asthmatics have mild persistent asthma which requires step 2 GINA asthma management (2018 guidelines).
+Step 2 treatment requires regular preventer therapy with low-dose regular inhaled corticosteroids (ICS) to treat airway inflammation and as-needed short-acting beta-agonist (SABA) therapy to relieve acute airway constriction.
+However, adherence to daily inhaled therapy can be problematic for many patients with mild asthma, leading to many patients relying on as-needed SABA therapy only.
+Up to 70% of asthmatics have mild persistent asthma, which requires step 2 GINA asthma management (2018 guidelines).

 Who were the patients?